rohitthapa2320/dummy_project/README.md

 # dummy_project

-This is added by Paul.
-You should intigrate it into your Repo with a pull.
+This is changed by Paul.
+Practice using the PULL.